 You are there to help them, not the other way round!

 Once you’ve gotten the right contact, explain them who you’re and what your blog is about.
-Briefly, don’t write essays!
+Briefly; don’t write essays!
 You’ve got a couple of seconds to grasp their attention.
 They are busy and expect decent proposals.
 Don’t forget that they are not there to help you and offer you a free stay – you are there to help them to promote their property!

 Show them the advantages of collaboration with you such as: social media exposure, possibility of getting new clients among your audience, photos, a review that they can refer to (or whatever else you can think of and propose them).
 Provide statistics if asked to – but honestly, I have never been asked about them.
-Your blog is your visit card.
+Your blog is your business card.
 If the management of the hotel likes it and sees an added value – they will be more than happy to host you!

 Send an email with details and ask them to confirm or suggest changes/amendments.
 I usually do it this way: in the first part of the email I point out what I am offering them (photos to use freely, a review, share on Facebook, photos with shoutouts on Instagram and a tweet).
 Then point out what you want in exchange (spa access, B&B, HB, all-inc, transport, X nights for 1/2/3 people – or whatever you’ve agreed on).